Where are they now? Marca’s ‘best European Under-18 XI’ from 2016

 Gomez was a product of Charlton Athletic’s youth academy.
 He made 21 appearances for the club in the 2014-15 season and his impressive performances earned a move to Liverpool.

-Going on to feature for England and win silverware under Jurgen Klopp at club level, the 24-year-old has displayed his class as a centre-back on the biggest stages.
-Torrid luck with injuries is the only reason why Gomez is yet to cement his position in Gareth Southgate’s plans.
+Going on to feature for England and win silverware under Jurgen Klopp at club level, Gomez has displayed his class as a centre-back on the biggest stages.
+Torrid luck with injuries has seen him fall out of international contention for England, but he’s featuring more regularly for Liverpool these days.

 LB: Kieran Tierney